camunda-academy/academy-ilt-preparation/README.md

 # Repository for technical preparation tools

-Check in the individual sub folders for detalied descriptions
+Check in the individual sub-folders for detailed descriptions